How to Compare Magnesium Products

 When to be more careful

 Use extra caution if you take medicines, use several supplements at once, or have had side effects from magnesium before.
 NIH notes that higher supplemental intakes can cause side effects and that magnesium can interact with some medicines.
-If that applies to you, review magnesium interactions before choosing a product.
+If that applies to you, review magnesium interactions and the Magnesium Interaction Timing Map before choosing a product.

 It is also worth slowing down if a product makes the label hard to interpret, combines magnesium with many other active ingredients, or encourages you to take more than you expected just to reach the listed amount.